 Don't forget that a total is better than nothing.
 If the informant is uncertain say, "I believe it is on your pay slip" and encourage him or her to check.
 We have asked you to put a tick if in fact you are shown a slip or the informant reads off the amounts.
-As before, the small boxes on the left are for you to identify the member of the house-hold: "inf."
-"2nd" "3nd", etc.
+As before, the small boxes on the left are for you to identify the member of the household: "Inf."
+"2nd" "3rd", etc.

-hold: "Inf."
-"2nd" " 3rd", etc.
+As decrete, the shall loxes on the left are for you to identify the member of the household: "Int."
+"2nd" " "3rd", etc.